 Though CBD with negligible amounts of THC is now classified as hemp by the federal government, the feds have left it to the states to establish rules governing hemp, which Ohio has yet to do.
 Therefore, legal CBD outside of medical marijuana laws continues to be in a gray area.

 Further complicating the issue, the US Food and Drug Administration continues to ban CBD as an additive to food because of dietary concerns.
+However, there is one CBD product that is FDA-approved, but it’s only for use in rare seizure disorders.
+There are also two synthetic THC medications available for cancer patients that help with nausea from chemo.

-However, if you qualify for and obtain a medical marijuana recommendation, you are eligible to legally buy medical grade CBD from cannabis dispensaries.
+However, if you qualify for and obtain a medical marijuana recommendation, you are eligible to legally buy medical-grade CBD from cannabis dispensaries.
 CBD can be an effective way to treat pain, mitigate seizures, and aide cancer treatments without the high.

 Dr. Blatman is approved by the State of Ohio to make medical marijuana recommendations.
 Medical cannabis sales began at the beginning of 2019.
 Though there have been some early supply issues, medical marijuana is legally available for sale at a number of dispensaries throughout the state.